-Zamioculcas zamiifolia, better known as the ZZ or zeezee plant, is a universally popular houseplant due to its foolproof maintenance requirements.
-ZZ plant care instructions are about as easy as they come, and these houseplants are a perfect choice for those who might occasionally forget to water their plants for weeks at a time.
-Read on for everything you need to know about caring for a ZZ houseplant, including their soil, light, water, and temperature needs.
+ZZ plant care is as easy as it gets, so they’re ideal for not-so-green thumbs and those who might forget to water their plants for weeks at a time.
+Read on for everything you need to know about caring for a ZZ houseplant, including soil, light, water, and temperature needs.

 Common Name: ZZ Plant